Fashion chain Gap in deal with online retailer Zalando

 Digital business head Art Peck is due to take over as chief executive next February after his division’s sales grew 21 percent in the 2013 financial year to $2.3 billion, 6 percent of total sales.

-Gap’s bigger European rivals Inditex (ITX.MC) and H&M (HMb.ST) are also investing in e-commerce but are focusing on their own sites and are not listed on Zalando.
+Gap’s bigger European rivals Inditex and H&M are also investing in e-commerce but are focusing on their own sites and are not listed on Zalando.

 “We have to be where are customers are.
 Zalando is the most visited fashion e-commerce site in Europe,” said Stefan Laban, responsible for Gap’s business in Europe and Japan.
 “We want to be one of the biggest brands on the site.”